ResearchObject/runcrate/tests/data/README.md

 ## grepsort-run-1

 Runs a grep on the input file, taking the patterns to search for from another file.
 Used to test support for `wasDerivedFrom => cwlprov:SecondaryFile`.

+## greprevgrep-run-1

+Runs a `grep -f` on the input file, then a `rev` and another `grep -f` using the same pattern file.
+Used to check that exampleOfWork does not end up having duplicates (file entity maps to same formal parameter in two different steps).